Introduction

 Screenshot Tonemapping

-Game's built-in screnshot function doesn't support HDR, so you need to use Special K, Game Bar, Steam or Nvidia Overlay to take screenshots.Installation
+Game's built-in screnshot function doesn't support HDR, so you need to use Game Bar, Steam or Nvidia Overlay to take screenshots.Installation

 -